MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-macOS.md

 check the list of [Supported versions][07] below.

 > [!NOTE]
-> PowerShell 7.3 is an in-place upgrade that removes previous versions of PowerShell.
+> PowerShell 7.3 is an in-place upgrade that removes previous versions of PowerShell 7.
+Preview
->
+> versions of PowerShell can be installed side-by-side with other versions of PowerShell.
+If you
-> If you need to run an older version of PowerShell side-by-side with PowerShell 7.3, install
+> need to run PowerShell 7.3 side-by-side with a previous version, reinstall the previous version
-> the version you want using the [binary archive][04] method.
+> using the [binary archive][05] method.

 ## Installation of latest stable release via Homebrew on macOS 10.13 or higher